Bottle Management and Cleaning

 Water available should be hot and cold, not somewhere in between.
 Certain cleaning solutions and processes require hot water and others cold water.
 Having only warm water may be a risk to the cleaning of specific equipment and therefore a risk to the operation.
 Also make sure that you have adequate hot water for the entire daily operation from start to finish.

 The bulk of the sanitising and cleaning liquids should be stored in an area that limits exposure to heat.
 If these are stored in a shed where heat waves can cause them to lose their potency, you can be sure to run into some significant issues down the line.
-The farmer may suddenly have a huge shock when he/she discovers high bacterial numbers the milk.
+Surprisingly, this is a common issue.
+The farmer may suddenly experience a huge shock when he/she discovers high bacterial numbers the milk.
 It can be complicated to pinpoint the source of the problem as well.
-Mark McAfee from the Raw Milk Institute and other dairy farmers have many interesting stories about their encounter with this common issue.
+Mark McAfee from the Raw Milk Institute and other dairy farmers have many interesting stories about their encounter with this common problem.
 Chlorine used to clean the pipeline milking system in the milking area is particularly vulnerable to this scenario.
 You can avoid sleepless nights, contamination of your equipment and possible incidence of illness by being smart and taking your precautions.
 This risk can be mitigated by building a dedicated storage area where the bulk of the cleaning and disinfecting agents can be kept at a steady temperature.
 A laminated warning sign can be stuck on the door for employees to take note of.
 You can also add the routine checking of expiry dates of cleaning agents on your Standard Operating Procedure.
 Better safe than sorry.
 Check and then stick to use-by dates because we need these cleaning agents to clean, sanitise and kill bacteria properly.

 Another risk that can be avoided by merely being aware of it is cleaning equipment.
 Cleaning cloths, mops and brooms can be sanitised between use.
 Be careful of using sponges because research shows that even after disinfection they can still carry unwanted bacteria.
 Sponges are a recognised risk.
 This can be added to the Standard Operating Procedure document as well.
 The Raw Milk Producers Association UK has recently published some great material from Jayne Hickenbotham's talk on microbiology.
 One of the documents identified how useful it can be to have colour coded buckets and other utensils to ensure that utensils typically used in a particular room are never taken away and used elsewhere where it can become contaminated.
 In other words: it can be useful to have different coloured buckets for the bottling room and the milking area.
 This is another great way to manage risk.